Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Dirichlet forms and Markov processes

 \subsection{Dirichlet forms and quasi notions}

 We start with recalling some standards facts on Dirichlet forms.
 More information and details are found for instance in \cite{CF,FOT,O,Silverstein}.
 In the paper, $(\EE,\mathfrak D(\EE))$ is a regular symmetric and transient Dirichlet form on $L^2(E;m)$ and $\mathfrak D_e(\EE)$ is the extended Dirichlet space.
 To simplify notation, we continue to write $F$ for $\mathfrak D_e(\EE)$.
 Note that $F$ with the inner product $\EE$ is a Hilbert space.
-The dual space of $F$ is denoted by $F^*$.
-We denote by $(L,\mathfrak D(L))$ the (unique) self-adjoint operator on $L^2(E;m)$ corresponding to $(\EE,\mathfrak D(\EE))$.
-This correspondence can be characterized by
+The dual space of $F$ (the space of all continuous linear functionals on $F$) is denoted by $F^*$.
+We will identify a nonnegative Borel measure $\mu$ on $E$ with the linear functional on $F$ given by $u\mapsto\int_Eu\,d\mu$, whenever the integral converges for every $u\in F$.